 How do I submit a request to correct an error in the RePORTER data?

-To submit a request to correct an error in the RePORTER data, please use the RePORT Contact Us Form and select "Data quality issues and corrections" from the Topic list.
+To submit a request to correct an error in the RePORTER data, please use the RePORT Contact Us and select one of the topics from the list to include within the subject line.
 Please include a detailed description of the problem, including the project number and the data to be changed.
 If multiple project numbers are affected, you may attach a list as part of an Excel or Word document.

 Where does RePORTER data come from?